tenable/vim-nasl/README.md

 [Syntastic]
 -----------

-Currently, Syntastic support is provided by `nasl -XLW`.
-Ensure that it is in your path to enable this syntax checker.
+Currently, Syntastic support is provided by `nasl -XLW` (from the nessus package) or `nasl-parse parse` (from the nasl gem).
+Ensure that one of these is in your path to enable the syntax checker.

 [Tagbar]
 --------